 As technology evolves, some wearable devices can detect potentially dangerous irregularities.
 For example, the FDA has recently cleared Fitbit’s algorithm to allow the fitness tracker watch to pick up on atrial fibrillation, or AFib, the most common arrhythmia or irregular heartbeat.

-Whether you’re enrolled in an employer-sponsored plan or your coverage, participating in special programs can save you money on your premiums.
+Whether enrolled in an employer-sponsored plan or your coverage, participating in special programs can save you money on your premiums.

 Using fitness trackers for insurance savings is not only good motivation to surpass your goals but can also lessen your premium cost and even help when applying for life insurance.